Global Convergence of Block Coordinate Descent in Deep Learning: Proof of

 \item[(4)] The indicator function of a semialgebraic set is semialgebraic \citep{Bochnak-semialgebraic1998}. \end{enumerate} \end{lemma}

-Since our proof will involve the sum of real analytic functions and semialgebraic functions, we still need the following lemma, of which the claims can be found in \citet{Shiota1997-subanalytic} or derived directly from \citet{Shiota1997-subanalytic}. \begin{lemma} The following hold: \begin{enumerate} \item[(1)] Both real analytic functions and semialgebraic functions (mappings) are subanalytic \citep{Shiota1997-subanalytic}.
+Since our proof involves the sum of real analytic functions and semialgebraic functions, we still need the following lemma, of which the claims can be found in or derived directly from \citet{Shiota1997-subanalytic}. \begin{lemma} The following hold: \begin{enumerate} \item[(1)] Both real analytic functions and semialgebraic functions (mappings) are subanalytic \citep{Shiota1997-subanalytic}.

 \item[(2)] Let $f_1$ and $f_2$ are both subanalytic functions, then the sum of $f_1+f_2$ is a subanalytic function if at least one of them map a bounded set to a bounded set or if both of them are nonnegative \citep[p.43]{Shiota1997-subanalytic}. \end{enumerate} \end{lemma}